 What is an REO?

-A bank-owned property, on the other hand, is a more tidy and attractive deal.
-The REO property was unable to find a buyer during foreclosure auction.
-Now the bank owns it.
-The lender will attend to the removal of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
+A REO, on the other hand, is a more tidy and attractive transaction.
+The REO property did not find a buyer during foreclosure auction.
+The bank now owns it.
+The lender will take care of the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
 Take notice that REOs may be exempt from typical disclosure requirements.
 In California, for example, banks do not have to give a Transfer Disclosure Statement, a document that ordinarily requires sellers to reveal any defects they are informed of.

-Ready to make an offer?
+Time to make an offer?

 Most lenders have a REO department that you'll work with while buying a REO property from them.
 Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know regarding the condition of the property and what their process is for taking offers.
-Since banks typically sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unseen damage and cancel the offer if you find it.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know concerning the condition of the property and what their process is for taking offers.
+Since banks almost always sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for unknown damage and retract the offer if you find it.

 As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
 After you've presented your offer, you can expect the bank to counter offer.
 From there it will be your decision whether to accept their counter, or submit another counter offer.
 Realize, you'll be contending with a process that most likely involves multiple people at the bank, and they don't work evenings or weekends.
 It's not unusual for the process of offers and counter offers to take days or even weeks.